 Sources: CenterSquare Investment Management, REIT Company reports.
-All data presented above is based on financials reported by companies within CenterSquare's REIT coverage universe (defined on page 3) during February 2019.
-All periods presented are ending February 2019 (i.e. 3 month change represents the change from financials reported in November 2018 to February 2019).
+All data presented above is based on financials reported by companies within CenterSquare's REIT coverage universe (defined on page 3) during September 2022.
 REIT Implied cap rates are generated by a proprietary calculation that divides a company's reported net operating income ("NOI") adjusted for non-recurring items by the value of its equity and debt less the value of non-income producing assets.
 See full disclosures on page 3 for more information on calculation methodologies and stock universe used.
+See important disclosures at the end of this presentation.